Sid-352/Rhizome/README.md

 ## Core Features

--   **Full Mouse Control**: A trackpad with precise cursor movement, two-finger scrolling, and dedicated left/right-click buttons.
+-   **Mouse Control**: A trackpad with cursor movement, two-finger scrolling, and dedicated left/right-click buttons.
--   **Fully Customizable Command Grid**: An in-app editor that allows you to add, remove, resize, and re-color buttons.
+-   **Customizable Command Grid**: An in-app editor that allows you to add, remove, resize, and re-color buttons.
 -   **Powerful Macro Engine**: Automate complex tasks by programming buttons to execute a sequence of commands, such as typing text, pressing keys, and waiting for set intervals.
 -   **Versatile Action Types**:
     -   **Media Controls**: Native support for Play/Pause, Volume Up/Down, Mute, and Next/Previous Track.